goedgeai/dropt-cli/README.md

 A public DrOpt server is hosted on <https://dropt.neuralscope.org>.

-`dropt-cli` is the client application of DrOpt service encapsulated as a Python package.
-As a result, it requires users either to run their ML model or to wrap their ML model in Python.
+`dropt-cli` is the client application of DrOpt service encapsulated as a Python package; users need to either run their ML model in Python or to wrap their ML model in Python at least.